ianbollinger/haskell-style-guide/haskell-style.md

     ]
 ```

-Optionally, you can skip the first newline.
-Use your judgement.
+You may omit the first newline.

 ```haskell
 directions = [ North